fuzzylabs/matcha/docs/azure-permissions.md

 1. Owner
 2. A combination of: Contributor + User Access Administrator

-> Note: These are high level roles with a lot of privilages and we're actively working on introducing more granular permissions.
+> Note: These are high level roles with a lot of privileges and we're actively working on introducing more granular permissions.

 ## How do I check what permissions my account has?